cyrillay/blog/content/posts/building-a-rag-part-1.md

 ServiceContext.from_defaults(llm="gpt-3.5-turbo", embed_model='local:BAAI/bge-large-en-v1.5')
 ```

-I kept the model as GPT-3.5 for now, as it's cheaper, and I’m mostly testing the relevance of the context augmentation at this stage, not the model itself.
+I kept the LLM as GPT-3.5 for now, as it's cheaper, and I’m mostly testing the relevance of the context augmentation at this stage, not the model itself.

 While doing this modification, I found the prompt used in the initial RAG repo.